 I have all my UI strings in an Excel spreadsheet so that I could use formulae to minimise the amount of redundant translation, both between languages using a fall-over hierarchy rooted in English, but also where some terms were used in multiple situations but still needed to be separate.
 I cloned all the English UI strings for the application and installation into a single Word file, with the references to where they are used so that I could cat-and-paste translation back to where they belonged in the master spreadsheet.

 Google cloud translation costs US 15c per page, but I forgot to check how may pages I actually had in the page, so I didn't think to optimise the orientation and text size to minimise the number of pages.
 With 54 pages per file (lots of blank lines) by 132 languages, the page tally was 7,128, which at US$1069 blew my AU$611 out of the water.
 Fortunately, Google just listed the free trial as over and left it at that.
 However, that meant I couldn't do any fix up translations except by using the free online version.

-I had to make sure that my special terms were accurate, such as subsite.
-When I translated this to Arabic, then back to English, it came back as sub site, which is not what I wanted.
-So I put in sub-site and that came back as subsite.
-Machine translation did not do simple stuff like punctuation nor the string of the first 20 alphabetic characters which I use for lists and table, so I had to do those manually.
+I had to make sure that my special terms were accurate, especially one-word ones, as the translations would often not translate them as nouns.
+This is where I had to put them in a sentence, which is something I had wanted to do as part of the bulk translation, after what I thought would be the initial experimentation, but ended up doing them individually manually.
+Machine translation did not do simple stuff like the string of the first 19 alphabetic characters which I use for lists and table, so I had to do those manually.

 For those who may want to use Google cloud to translate documents, the Translation Hub where all the configuration is done is not the same as the Translation Hub where documents are translated.
 That link is buried in some of the documentation, but seemingly not as a direct link from the former.
 I hope I avoided UI oversights like that.